angular-experts-io/modern-angular-workshop/exercise-form-validation/README.md

 - How to add validation on various levels (eg, form control vs from array)
 - How to display validation errors
 - How to display form validation errors on submit
+- How to remove validation errors with reset

 > Compared to where we left off we have added a `number.validator.ts` file
 > in the `core/validator/` folder with a validator stub in order to provide TODO items for the exercise